mohapatra-amrit/NetMagnet/README.md

 ## Installation

-To set up the Dual-Layer Intrusion Detection System, follow these steps:
+To set up the NetMagnet, follow these steps:

 1. Clone the repository: